The Church of Jesus Christ of Latter-day Saints in California: Historical reenactments

 In July 1996, the sesquicentennial of the arrival of the ship Brooklyn was celebrated through reenactment of the event on a replica ship that sailed into the San Francisco Bay.
 Church members throughout the state commemorated the anniversary with observances that included an exhibit at the San Francisco Maritime Museum, performances of the Mormon Tabernacle Choir at the Davies Symphony Hall, dedications of plaques honoring the early settlers, and pioneer activities and parades.

 In addition to commemorating the arrival of early Latter-day Saint settlers, as well as contributions to the development of the state, members throughout California donated many hours of service in community projects sponsored by wards and stakes, including gathering supplies and food for the needy; cleaning parks, beaches and roadways; painting and repairing homeless shelters, and cleaning up graffiti.

 On January 18, 1997, 2,400 church members re-enacted the arrival of the Mormon Battalion in California 150 years earlier.
 Other Mormon Battalion celebrations along the coast followed on respective anniversaries.
 On March 6, 1997, Hinckley spoke to a record audience of the Los Angeles World Affairs Council, and on March 19, he addressed the World Forum of Silicon Valley.
 He also spoke at various church events during the year.
 A church-produced video depicting the discovery of gold at Sutter's Mill was donated to the state of California to be shown continuously at Marshall Gold Discovery State Park in Coloma.

 Membership history

-Membership growth has slowed in California since 1991 due to significant out-migration of members.
+Membership growth has slowed in California since 1991 and began to decrease starting in the 2010s.